roselandroche/gelia_form/README.md

     - Texting preferences
 - Email Address

-This form will be used by Customer Service Professionals as they call customers.
-The form will save:
+On all call attempts, the form will save:
 - Date of call attempt
 - Time of call attempt
     - **Note**